Here’s a great recipe that I was given to try. I was a little skeptical when I read the ingredients, but they turned out amazing!

-I went into work feeling pretty good and drinking some more mixed fruit juice, minus my grogginess from a lack of coffee in my system, this was remedied quickly by the Rejuveniix (all natural energy supplement) that I have mentioned in a previous post.
+I went into work feeling pretty good and drinking some more mixed fruit juice, minus my grogginess from a lack of coffee in my system.
 When it comes time for ‘dinner’ I got out my kale/carrot/spinach juice and diluted it, pretty tasty if you pretend you are eating a salad and not drinking it!
 Around 2:00 am I started getting a headache and body aches, my stomach started growling, so I got another large glass of my green juice, it helped a little.
 Out of no where everything went bad, my head was pounding, my body hurt like I had been going non-stop for days, I felt horrible.
 I know that this is all part of detoxing, I know that it would have gotten better, but I broke.
-I had to eat something so I grabbed my bag of frozen green beans that I left in the freezer weeks before and let my pain get the best of me, of course after eating I felt sick to my stomach so I ate two soda crackers to try and settle it a little, then lots and lots of water again.
+I had to eat something so I grabbed my bag of frozen green beans that I left in the freezer weeks before and let my discomfort get the best of me, of course after eating I felt sick to my stomach so I ate a pack of saltines to try and settle it a little, then lots and lots of water again.
 Around 5:00 am I was starting to feel a little better, but all the toxins in my body were still causing me pain.

 I made it until 9:00 am on Saturday when I got home before I officially decided I wasn’t going to do it anymore (Eric had already decided this for himself while I was at work).
 At least not just juice for a while.

 I definitely notice a difference, even from the short time I was doing it.
 I don’t feel as bloated, I’m craving more water instead of randomly eating, and my skin isn’t nearly as dry as it was before.

 I think a juice fast is a great idea still, but I need to get used to it a little first.